Data for researchers: Extracted text from more than 72,000 FDA medical device 510(k) summaries

 Introduction

 Every year, the FDA clears around 3,000 medical devices to enter the U.S. market through a review pathway known as the 510(k) program.
 Descriptions of the data and information that formed the basis for many of these decisions is available in 510(k) summaries, which are posted as PDFs on the FDA’s website after a decision is made.
 This makes it possible to find information about individual 510(k) clearance decisions, but analyzing the information across the 510(k) program over time has been more difficult because it is only made publicly available through tens of thousands of individual files – until now.
-Here, you’ll find a dataset with the full text contents of more than 73,000 510(k) summary packages.1 This includes full embedded and OCR text from over 511,000 pages.2 It can be downloaded in either CSV or parquet format.
+Here, you’ll find a dataset with the full text contents of more than 86,000 510(k) clearance packages.1 This includes full embedded and OCR text from over 569,000 pages.2 It can be downloaded in CSV format.

 If you use this, please cite this page.